 Saving text messages to your computer is a great way to preserve memories, free up space on your iPhone, or make sure that you've got a backup of important conversations.
 We're also starting to see legal precedent that people should save text messages by printing or making additional electronic copies if they foresee a possible need for those text messages in court.
+(Take a look at this article for more on documenting text messages for court.)

 This guide will teach you how to save your text messages (including iMessages) from an iPhone, iPad, or iPod Touch to a computer.
 We'll also address how to export the text messages into an HTML document so that it's in a nice general format for future use or for printing.